kirsbo/Flow-application-launcher/README.md

 .NET framework 2.0

 Telerik rad controls (you will need Radcontrols for Winforms to be able to modify the UI).

+**If you are just interested in using the application** If you just want to try the application without building, you can download the full installer from the "Installer" folder.
+This is the original time-limited version.

+You can use the following credentials to activate it.
+It is fully functional even without activation, but it will expire 30 days after installing.

+E-mail: open@source.com

+Serial: 437A3CD700AB8C9D56275EBCDC134F96

 **Description**